PierrickPro/homekit_led_esp8266/README.md

 - [FastLED Library](https://fastled.io) to control the LED Strip</br>

 ## Note
-I had an issue where the first LED of the strip was randomly blinking.
+- I had an issue where the first LED of the strip was randomly blinking.
 I downgraded to esp8266 2.7.4 (from Board Manager) to fix the issue.
 (More info: https://github.com/FastLED/FastLED/issues/1260)

+- Looking bad at this code..
+I should take the time to refactor the different libraries to only follow one naming convention...